Lalremsiami Hmarzote: 2016–2020: Youth level and early international career

-Hmarzote was included in the under-18 India side that played at the Asia Cup in 2016, before being drafted to the senior camp the following year by Baljit Singh Saini, then coach of the junior team.
-She represented the U-18 side at Asian Youth Olympic Games qualifier, that her side finished second in.
-Hmarzote finished the tournament scoring seven goals in five games.
-Hmarzote was first included in the senior team for its tour of Europe in September 2017.
+Lalremsiami Hmarzote was included in the under-18 India side that won bronze at the Asia Cup in 2016, before being drafted to the senior camp the following year by Baljit Singh Saini, then coach of the junior team.
+She represented the U-18 hockey5s side at Asian Youth Olympic Games qualifier, that her side finished second in.
+Lalremsiami finished the tournament scoring seven goals in five games.
+Lalremsiami was first included in the senior team for its tour of Europe in September 2017.
 She was again included in the squad for India's victorious Asia Cup campaign that year, the win coming after 13 years.
 Her first goal came against Singapore in a 10–0 win in a group-stage fixture.
-In the 2018 Asian Champions Trophy, Hmarzote played for a total of 31 minutes on the field across five matches scoring two goals, including an equalizer in a crucial final round-robin match, and was named the tournament's 'U-21 rising star award'.
+In the 2018 Asian Champions Trophy, Lalremsiami played for a total of 31 minutes on the field across five matches scoring two goals, including an equalizer in a crucial final round-robin match, and was named the tournament's 'U-21 rising star award'.
 India won silver in the campaign.

-Hmarzote was included in the squad for the 2018 World Cup as India's youngest player at 18.
-After strong performances in the league games, Hmarzote scored her first and only goal of the tournament in the crossover match against Italy.
-Receiving an assist at the far post sent in off a long corner by Reena Khokhar, Hmarzote scored off the reverse stick on seeing goalkeeper Martina Chirico advance, giving her side an early 1–0 lead.
+Lalremsiami was included in the squad for the 2018 World Cup as India's youngest player at 18.
+After strong performances in the league games, she scored her first and only goal of the tournament in the crossover match against Italy.
+Receiving an assist at the far post sent in off a long corner by Reena Khokhar, Lalremsiami scored off the reverse stick on seeing goalkeeper Martina Chirico advance, giving her side an early 1–0 lead.
 India advanced to the quarter-final after a 3–0 win.
 Facing Ireland in the quarter-final, her side lost in the penalty shoot-out and finished in the eighth place.

-Hmarzote scored four goals at the Jakarta Asian Games that followed the World Cup.
+Lalremsiami scored four goals at the Jakarta Asian Games that followed the World Cup.
 The first goal came in the 24th minute of the group stage game against Indonesia that her team went on to win 8–0.
 She scored a hat-trick in a 21–0 victory over Kazakhstan in the next game; the win margin was India's second best at the Games.
 Following good performances, her team lost to Japan by a 1–2 margin in the final, settling for the silver medal.
-In the process, Hmarzote became the first sportsperson from Mizoram to win an Asian Games medal.
+In the process, Lalremsiami became the first sportsperson from Mizoram to win an Asian Games medal.
 In the five-a-side event at the Buenos Aires Youth Olympics that year, she helped India secure a silver medal, their first in the history of the Games.
-Hmarzote scored nine goals in the competition, that included braces against Austria, Uruguay and Vanuatu.
+Lalremsiami scored nine goals in the competition, that included braces against Austria, Uruguay and Vanuatu.

-Hmarzote scored a brace against Spain in her team's 5–2 win against them on their tour of the country in January 2019.
+Lalremsiami scored a brace against Spain in her team's 5–2 win against them on their tour of the country in January 2019.
 A win against Chile in the semi-final of the 2018–19 FIH Series Finals meant India secured advanced to the final of the 2020 Tokyo Olympics.
 Her performances in 2019 fetched her the FIH Rising Star of the Year award.